nuodb/nuodb-insights/README.md

 If you already have a NuoDB domain running, and you only need NuoDB insights, you can use the `deploy/monitor-stack.yaml` file instead.

-Once all docker images are running successfully, navigate to [NuoDB Insights - NuoDB Ops System Overview](http://localhost:3000/d/000000004/nuodb-ops-system-overview), and start exploring the NuoDB dashboards.
+Once all docker images are running successfully, NuoDB performance can be visualized by navigating to the [NuoDB Insights - NuoDB Ops System Overview](http://localhost:3000/d/000000004/nuodb-ops-system-overview), and start exploring the NuoDB dashboards.
 The default password in Grafana is `admin:admin`.

 ## Setup manually in Docker